Many or all companies we feature compensate us. Compensation and editorial

 Certain lenders may allow you to take out a home equity loan on a rental or investment property but not a HELOC.
 Like HELOCs, home equity loans allow you to borrow against your home, but you get the funds in a lump sum instead of a credit line.

-In general, home equity loans have slightly higher rates than HELOCs.
-It might be challenging to get one for certain property types.
+Home equity loans may have higher rates than HELOCs.
+It could be challenging to get one for certain property types.
 For instance, you may be able to get a home equity loan for a second home but not a three- or four-unit multifamily.
 Lenders will have different rules, so do your due diligence to find the best home equity loan.

 Cash-out refinance